-Lake Louise is our favourite place to visit in Alberta and Mike and I have made many trips here during our relationship.
-Lake Louise is pristine, calming and romantic- the perfect place for couples of any age to rekindle the spark during a romantic weekend getaway in Alberta.
+Lake Louise is one of our favourite places to visit in the Canadian Rockies and Mike and I have made many trips here during our relationship.
+Lake Louise is pristine, calming and picturesque- the perfect place for couples of any age to rekindle the spark during a romantic weekend getaway in Alberta.

-For us, romance doesn’t always mean sitting side-by-side in dark corner of a posh restaurant, gazing over candle light into each other’s eyes (although we do indulge in this from time to time).
+For us, romance doesn’t always mean sitting side-by-side in dark corner of a posh restaurant, gazing over candlelight into each other’s eyes (although we do indulge in this from time to time).
 Romance, to us, is all about spending quality time together and enjoying life’s simple pleasures, such as a walk in nature or sharing a beautiful view together.
-We are active travellers and like to try different activities that the places we visit have to offer.
+We are active travellers and like to try different activities that places have to offer.
 But at the end of an adventurous day, kicking back over a nice meal in a lovely hotel is the perfect way to unwind together.

 No matter what your definition of romance may be, Lake Louise has a little something for everyone in every season of the year.
 Here is a small sampling of our favourite activities for romance in the oh-so romantic Lake Louise.

 Picture this: you and your Love alone in a bright red canoe, paddling across sparkling blue-green waters, majestic Victoria Glacier in the background, no sounds other than the water gently lapping up against your canoe.
 Actually, don’t picture it, just do it!
 It is a wonderful way to spend some uninterrupted alone time together in one of the most beautiful locations in Alberta, if not all of Canada.